rdpoor/hid_bootloader/README.md

 # hid_bootloader

-Interact with a Nicrochip Harmony bootloader running on a target microcontroller via USB HID.
+Interact with a Microchip Harmony bootloader running on a target microcontroller via USB HID.

 ## Overview